egomezsumma/bootcamp-workshop/Module-06/README.md

 In this module, you will learn how to create a Linux VM on Windows Azure with Jenkins and configure it to pull the source code from GitHub and push it to Windows Azure to create a continuous integration environment.

-## Excercise 1 - Copy the Jenkins VM image to your account
+## Exercise 1 - Copy the Jenkins VM image to your account

 * Create a storage account for your VMs if you don't have one.